jorzet/TimberManAllegro/README.md

 <strong>Note 2:</strong>
   The current project runs as it.
-Is not necessary to use "TimberManTxControl" and "TimberManRxControl" But if you want to run the game with your own control uncomment the next lines from "main.c":
+Is not necessary to use "TimberManTxControl" and "TimberManRxControl" But if you want to run the game with your own control uncomment the next lines from "main.cpp":

   <blockquote>
     <pre>